Why does the field of view seem so narrow compared to other scopes?

 What's the difference between the .223/69gr and other ballistic reticles?

-The .223/69gr ballistic reticle is calibrated for 69-grain .223 Remington ammunition from a 14.5-inch barrel.
-Different TA33 models feature reticles optimized for specific cartridges including 5.56 NATO, 300 BLK, and 7.62x39mm, each with corresponding bullet drop compensation.
+The .223/69-grain ballistic reticle is calibrated for 69-grain .223 Remington ammunition from a 14.5-inch barrel.
+Different TA33 models feature reticles optimized for specific cartridges, including 5.56 NATO, 300 BLK, and 7.62x39mm, each with corresponding bullet drop compensation.

 Why is the reticle difficult to see in certain lighting conditions?